Gonadal dysgenesis

 Gonadal dysgenesis is one of the most common disorders of sexual dysfunction and a common cause of ambiguous genitalia.

-What are the signs and symptoms of Pediatric Gonadal Dysgenesis?
+What are the signs and symptoms of gonadal dysgenesis?

 Children with gonadal dysgenesis do not typically have any symptoms, though they do tend to be shorter than average.